While on a hiking trip, you realize you’re lost. The first thing you should do is…

 The best defense in any survival situation is being prepared and having a contingency plan for anything that may happen.
 In the military, we call this operational risk management and it has helped mitigate injuries and loss of life.

 If you get lost, it’s important to stay calm and not panic.
-Here are some actionable tips and steps you can take if you become lost while hiking:
+Here’s how you can implement S.T.O.P. if you become lost while hiking:

 Observe – Are you on a trail?
-Is there anything you can hear?
+Is there anything you can hear, see or smell?
 Have you seen any other people and if so, how long ago and in what direction?
 Do you see any bodies of water like streams, ponds, or lakes?
 All of these observations can potentially help you recall certain things as well as help you assess your next move.
+Can you see any obvliously publiuc resting places or areas where people might gather?
+Do you smell or see smoke as if from a campfire?

 This is why it’s important to have a plan and prepare before going out and exploring the world.
 You’re ultimately responsible for your own safety and well-being.
 Don’t go anywhere without a plan.
 It can save your life.